Last Updated on January 28, 2019

-Like any other drugs, its strength is directly proportional to the amount ingested by the person.
-Cocaine, nicotine and methamphetamines are the three common substances abused and are illegally distributed in the streets.
+Like any other drug, its strength is directly proportional to the type of stimulant and the amount ingested by the person.

-In terms of prescription drugs, Desoxypipradrol would be the strongest stimulant which is related to Ritalin.
-Based on records, a less than 10mg oral intake of this substance is able to keep a person awake for multiple days.
+In terms of prescription stimulants, Desoxypipradrol would be the one of the strongest prescription medications in this class.
+It is related to Ritalin.
+Less than 10mg oral intake of this substance is able to keep a person awake for multiple days.
 In comparison, a 30mg methylphenidate or Ritalin can only keep a person awake for around 6 hours.

 Below are some of the standard regular dosage levels for prescription stimulants.

-- Adderall (for ADHD): Children older than 5 years start at 5mg and slowly increase up to 30mg.
+- Adderall (for ADHD): Children older than 5 years must start this ADHD medication at 5mg and slowly increase up to 30mg.
 Regular intakes every 4 to 6 hours

 - Narcolepsy (for Adults): 5mg and slow increase up to 60mg